ubco-mds-2020-labs/dashboard-project-nba-dashboard/teamwork_ideas.md

     - Set a timeline for tasks and track our progress according to this timeline at each meeting and more as needed over Slack.

 - Communication:
     - Use Slack group for communication between meetings.

+- Collaboration on Github:
+    - Determine how we will collaborate (for example work on separate files on separate branches, or work on same files in separate branches.
+If/How we will use pull requests.)

 - Availability:
     - Add any times when team members are not available.